Products shown here are concerned with sample extraction from the vapour phase.

 ‘Whole air’ sampling refers to collection of samples in the field using canisters or bags, or their direct introduction to the focusing trap of the thermal desorption instrument without the use of sorbent tubes (online sampling).
 The compounds remain in the gas phase throughout.

 Passive sampling (diffusive sampling) onto sorbent media uses the principle of Fick’s First law of Diffusion to target known sample environments.
-Here analytes migrate to the surface of a sorbent bed at a rate dependent on conditions including: the geometry of the sampler, the air gap between the front surface of the sorbent and the sample environment, and the time of exposure.
+Here analytes migrate to the surface of a sorbent bed at a rate dependent on conditions.
+As no power source is required, the technique can be used for long-term, time-weighted-average monitoring for determining exposure levels in line with occupational health guidance.
+When used in environmental air monitoring, their relatively low cost makes them suitable for large-scale deployment.

 Soil gas sampling